-RELATIONSHIP TO OTHER DEFINITIONS
+RELATIONSHIP TO OTHER DOCUMENTS

 This Local Planning Policy forms part of the City of Vincent (the City) local planning policy framework.
 Where this Policy is inconsistent with the City's local planning scheme, the local planning scheme prevails.
-Where this Policy is inconsistent with an adopted Local Development Plan, Activity Centre Plan or Structure Plan, the adopted Local Development Plan, Activity Centre Plan or Structure Plan prevails.
+Where this Policy is inconsistent with an adopted Local Development Plan, Activity Centre Plan or Structure Plan, Activity Centre Plan or Structure Plan, Activity Centre Plan or Structure Plan prevails.